4.1 GROUNDS INSPECTIONS

 4.4.1 EXTERIOR STORAGE.
 Tenants are allowed to neatly store a minimal amount of items within their fenced yard.
 Storage of items on the outside of the fence is not allowed.
 Stored items must not detract from the overall appearance of the unit and neighborhood.
 Tarps of any kind are prohibited.
 AMH will have sole discretion when determining whether stored items visually detract from the community.

 4.4.2 GRILLS, SMOKERS, CHIMINEAS, FIRE PITS, FIREWOOD.
 These items must be stored in the fenced in yard areas of AMH units.
 Small amounts of firewood can be stored inside fenced area if cut into lengths no longer than 24 inches and neatly stacked; firewood must be stored 10 feet from the building.

 4.4.3 MISC STORAGE.
 For additional exterior storage requirements please refer to Section 4.3 Outdoor/Play Equipment, Section 7.7 Recreational Vehicles, Section 5 Refuse and Recycling, and Section 12.4 Water Amenities.

 4.4.4 SHEDS.
 Tenants are allowed one shed per unit.
-Authorization is required through a Self Help Work Request Liability form prior to installation.
+Authorization is required through Special Modification Request Form prior to installation.
 Sheds must meet the following requirements: placed within the unit’s fenced area, no larger than eight foot length x eight foot width x nine foot height, electrical or extension cords are not permitted.
 Sheds must be either a plastic/vinyl or wooden kit barn-style.
 Sheds constructed of wood must be painted to match the housing area colors.
 Some units have pre-existing AMH-owned sheds.
 AMH sheds will not be repaired or replaced should they become damaged.

 4.5 EXTERIOR DECORATIONS